 - a.
-A list (spreadsheet) of the persons who completed the class.
-The list should contain the participant's name, address, email, county, year participant completed MG basic training and telephone number. - a.
-An invoice created by the County Extension Office to support the transfer noted below. - b.
-A transfer from the Host County CES account to Co76 CES account for any profit over \$500.00.
-Questions regarding transfer may be addressed to Julie Treat, MGATC, 2301 South University Avenue, Little Rock, AR 72204 or itreat@uada.edu.
+A list of the persons who completed the class.
+The list should contain the participant's name, address, email, county, year participant completed MG basic training and telephone number. - b.
+An invoice should be created by the County Extension Office to support the checks noted below. - c.
+A check made payable to CES for the amount of \$5 per registrant and for any profit over \$500 to:

+Julie Treat, Master Gardener Advanced Training Coordinator 2301 South University Avenue Little Rock AR 72204

 Names of participants who received certificates will be entered into the Advanced Master Gardener database by a member of the ATP.
-When participants have completed five training classes, an Advanced Master Gardener certificates/badge will be generated for Level I through Level V as required Advanced Training classes are completed and requirements for those levels are earned.
+When participants have completed five training classes, an Advanced Master Gardener certificate will be generated for Level I, and, also at Levels II, III, IV and V as required Advanced Training classes are completed and requirements for those levels are earned.

 Send thank you notes to speakers along with honoraria, if applicable.
 Relax and give yourselves a pat on the back!